christdiedforoursins/jekyll-gospel-presentation/pages/index.md

 *“For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”*
 — *Romans 8:38-39*

-Your eternal life is secure in Jesus.
-Trust Him, and you will have everlasting life.
+Trust Christ and you will have everlasting life.

 ---